pheara/urm-final-report/main.md

 self-hosted Lime-survey, to circumvent the issue of a third party potentially having access to the data.
 The recruiting was done by spreading the survey on our personal facebook pages, encouraging sharing, and posting it on select communities.
+Some of these were gaming-related, e.g. the Viennese Indiegamedev-Plattform and Subotron, with the plea to spread the survey to friends and aquaintances that fit the profile and with the hope, that their personal stake in the hobby would motivate them to do so.

 The survey started out with some demographic questions, inquiring about gender and age (to be answered in brackets to avoid giving away